Panduza/pza-dev-picoha-dio/test/robot/README.md

 ## Docker

-For those who only want use docker, we created an [Dockerfile](./Dockerfile) to build a image.
+For those who only want use docker, we created an [Dockerfile](./Dockerfile) to build a image using [nginx](https://www.slingacademy.com/article/nginx-execute-shell-commands-on-every-request/).

 ### Install docker